Mishaya

 Gorilla Family

-Mishaya gorilla group is a new group found in Rushaga sector of Bwindi Impenetrable National Park and is led by dominant Silverback Tinfayo.
+Mishaya group is found in Rushaga sector of Bwindi Impenetrable National Park and is led by Silverback Tinfayo.
 The initial birth of Mishaya group occurred in July 2010 when Shongi group split into two with a splinter section led by Silverback Mishaya.
-On 3rd February 2014 Mishaya group received a tough blow when its sole leader ‘Mishaya’ died from an obstruction of the intestinal gut hence forth resulting into a dispersal of the remnant group members as they had no other adult male to exercise leadership.
-Some of the members ended up joining Bweza group, others joined Bikingi group while the whereabouts of more others was not immediately known until May 2018 when they were re-discovered under the leadership of Silverback “Tinfayo” – a former member of Shongi group who left his former family around 2012 with one adult female (Shida) and her infant (Rotary).
+On 3rd February 2014 Mishaya group received a tough blow when its sole leader ‘Mishaya’ died from an obstruction of the intestinal gut, the death resulted into dispersal of the remnant group members.
+Some of the members ended up joining Bweza and Bikyingi groups while the whereabouts of the others was not known until May 2018 when they were re-discovered under the leadership of Silverback “Tinfayo”.
+Tinfayo is a former member of Shongi group who left the group around 2012 with one adult female (Shida) and her infant (Rotary).
 Re-habituation of the group became inevitable to beef-up close monitoring of the already habituated members.
-Mishaya (New) group is composed of 8 members including 1 Silverback, 5 Adult females, 1 Juvenile and 1 Infant.
+Mishaya is currently composed of 9 individuals including 1 Silverback, 5 Adult females, 1 Juvenile and 2 Infants.

 • 1